doyoon-k/LLMCommunicator/README.md

 # LLMCommunicator
-CSharp interface to communicate various LLMs
+CSharp interface to communicate with various LLMs